Basankusu: Geography

+Climate

 Commerce

 Basankusu is a centre for palm oil production and treatment.
 One company, Compagnie de Commerce et des Plantations (CCP), produces palm oil from plantations of African oil palms at nearby villages Lisafa and Ndeke.
 The factory at Lisafa is responsible for the treatment of the palm oil and production of soap.
 The plantation areas are as follows: 3,488 hectares (ha) of oil palms, and 372 ha given over to coffee.
 It is a major local employer, with almost 4,000 workers on its payroll.
 Although CCP is one of the successful businesses in the area, it is in dispute with village chiefs regarding land acquisition.
 In 2010, a worker would earn an average monthly salary of $40 (US dollars), depending on output.

 Basankusu's distance from the capital Kinshasa and the recent upheaval due to the First and Second Congo Wars have made trade with the outside world difficult.
 However, the distribution of local products, such as maize, cassava, rice, palm oil, peanuts, and rubber, is starting to increase as more river-boats make the journey from the capital.